-Learning how to experience gratitude involves being grateful as a attitude, not as a reaction when good things occur.
-One does not need to wait until things are perfect before being grateful; in fact, it may be just the opposite.
-It could be that the act of being grateful, in itself, makes one receptive to life's blessings, and these blessings continue as we continue to be thankful.
+Learning to experience gratitude involves being grateful as an attitude, not as a reaction when good things occur.
+To be grateful, one does not need to wait until things are perfect.
+In fact, practicing gratitude makes one receptive to life's blessings, and these blessings continue as we continue to be thankful.

 Introduction: Proverbs as Words of Gratitude by Brother David Steindl-Rast / 3

 Gratitude through the Ages / 25